Typhoons usually hit Japan during the summer and fall, usually from May to October.

 In the southern areas like Okinawa, typhoons can occur 6–7 times a year, while northern regions like Hokkaido experience fewer typhoons.
 Places like Tokyo, Osaka, Kyoto, and Nagoya usually face heavy rains and strong winds when typhoons pass through.

-The Areas Experience the Most Typhoons in Japan
+Which Areas Experience the Most Typhoons in Japan?

 How Bad Are Japan's Typhoon Months?